askesvane/CoffeeExam/README.md

-# Exploring the Spatial Aspect of Coffee Production
+# Exploring the Spatial Aspects of Coffee Production

 ## The Repository